 GPS trackers rely on satellite signals and can remotely tell you where you cat is located as long as it can pick up a signal.
 The location can often be transmitted to your computer or cell phone.
 One main drawback to GPS trackers is that they may not be able to transmit a signal if your cat is in a building or underground or sometimes even if the sky is heavily overcast.
 However, some GPS trackers also use cellular signals and this can increase reliability depending on coverage.
 These are called A-GPS or Assisted GPS.
 There is usually some error in the transmitted location and you will probably have to physically search an area to find out exactly where your cat is located.
-GPS trackers also require payment of a monthly service fee or prepay program similar to cell phones.
+Most GPS trackers also require payment of a monthly service fee or prepay program similar to cell phones.

 There are numerous dog GPS trackers but most are too heavy for a cat.
 The recommended maximum weight for a cat to carry is 40 grams or approximately 1.5 ounces.
-There are several GPS trackers designed for cats that are available in the US, but even these are generally only recommended for cats weighing 10 lbs or more.
-These include the GPS CatTrack Live (TK201) available from Mr. Lee’s CatTrack and Whistle (formerly Tagg the Pet Tracker).
+There are several GPS trackers designed for cats that are available in the US, but these are generally only recommended for cats weighing 8-10 lbs or more.
+These include the GPS CatTrack Live (TK201) available from Mr. Lee’s CatTrack and Whistle 3.
 PawTrax, which offers a pre-payment plan rather than a monthly fee, may now be available for purchase in the US.
-Pawtrack created a new GPS tracker in 2015 designed specifically for cats that looks very promising.
+Pawtrack created a new GPS tracker in 2015 designed specifically for cats that looks very promising, but is often out of stock.
 Many GPS collars are bulky and dangle from the cats collar, but Pawtrack’s is integrated into the cat’s collar.
+Nuzzle came out with a small GPS-integrated collar that does not require monthly fees, but the reviews so far do not inspire confidence.